 The Bible in the British Museum

-This is a summary of a series of posts on Bible-relevant items in the British Museum.
+This is a summary of a series of posts for the side-bar menu on Bible-relevant items in the British Museum.

 Biblical Archaeology — Always True, Not Always Reliable — This wasn’t the first post in the series, but it seems to belong at the top of the page.
 A very strange discovery in an ancient Roman temple near Caesarea Philippi illustrates the limitations of Biblical archaeology.
 Sequel: The Bible — Not Like Archaeology — Always True, Always Reliable

 Meet My Friend Idrimi — A statue which helpfully confirms some of the historical records of the Bible.
 The inscription on the statue is the oldest known mention of the land of Canaan.
 The Hittites are also mentioned.

 The Genesis Flood and the Atrahasis Epic — Lessons from the Babylonian legend of the creation of the world and a world-wide flood.
 The similarities between this account and the Biblical account are instructive, and so are the differences.
 This is one of the most popular articles in the series.